 The sets are impressive and the fight sequences exciting, while the odd plot twist keeps the attention.
 If only there had been a better script and more subtlety, this could have become a cult classic.
 Since Kurt Wimmer was both writer and director, he is responsible for both the film's strengths and weaknesses.

 A former secret agent with a special set of skills who has tried to leave all this behind him but is pulled back into the field when a young woman is badly treated by foreign thugs.
 Sound familiar?
 This is very much the ground trodden by the "Taken" franchise, although the title of this film and the name of its lead character are borrowed from a television series of the late 1980s.
-On the small screen, Edward Woodward played a British former spy; in this big screen version, the role is filled by the charismatic Denzel Washingtion as ex-CIA.
-It starts slow and remains pedestrian for half-an-hour so.
+On the small screen, Edward Woodward played a British former spy; in this big screen version, the role is filled by the charismatic Denzel Washington as formed marine and ex-Defense Intelligence Agency (DIA).
+It starts slow and remains pedestrian for half-an-hour or so.
 Then the action starts and rackets up and up to a major shoot-out in the hardware depot where Robert McCall was previously a nondescript worker and now find original use for some of the tools on sale.

 The film has had a major impact in the United States.
 On the one hand, it has stimulated many more class actions against utility companies, with Brockovich herself now working on seven new toxic litigation cases.
 On the other had, many of those involved in the Hinckley case are now arguing that it should have gone to trial and that their settlements were too low.
 Any film that can stimulate such controversy is a must-see.